 - What Do You Think

 The interesting part of animal hoarding is the science and psychology behind it.
 At the beginning a cat hoarder is simply a cat keeper.
 Perhaps he or she has a couple of cats or a little more – no big deal.
 Then gradually, or quickly, the numbers grow.
-There comes a time when it gets out of hand and ACOs (Animal Control Officers in the USA) come it.
-There is a moment when the line is crossed from manageable to chaotic but the person does nothing.
+There comes a time when it gets out of hand and ACOs (Animal Control Officers in the USA) come in.
+There is a moment when the line is crossed from manageable to chaotic but the person almost always does nothing.
 Why?
+Just occasionally the person sees the light and recognises the fact that they cannot cope.
+They ask for help.
+However, there is a desperate reluctance to seek help or they don’t recognise the need for help.

 There would appear to be more than one type of person who is prone to cat hoarding.
 But despite claiming to love or at least like cats they are unable to recognise that they are hurting them by housing them in unsanitary conditions.
 They are also unable to recognise that the situation is hurting themselves or at least they don’t care1.